 - You may be brushing wrong.
 Proper brushing technique is important.
 We can tell if your toothbrush bristles are too hard or if you consistently miss a spot.
 Bad brushing can lead to gum disease, cavities… and worse.

 - You could have a more serious health problem.
 Oral health and heart disease have a strong relationship.
-The spread of bacteria and germs from the mouth to other parts of your body are delivered through the blood stream.
+The spread of bacteria and germs from the mouth to other parts of your body are delivered through the bloodstream.
 When these bacteria reach the heart, they could cause inflammation.
 Inflammation of the heart could lead to an infection of the inner lining of the heart called endocarditis.
 The American Heart Association warns that atherosclerosis (clogged arteries) and stroke have also been linked to inflammation caused by oral bacteria.
 That’s right, your dental health can affect your chance of a heart attack or stroke!
 It is important to have a professional check the state of your mouth because as it’s a window into your overall health.

 - We can get to the hard spots.
 There are just some teeth in some mouths that are hard to reach.
 We can help ensure that each tooth gets the attention it deserves, and we can also show you some tips on how to clean each one property at home – even the hard-to-reach ones!

 What “prevention can I do at home?”
-You may be doing some prevention and not see it as that.
+You may be doing some prevention and not see it like that.
 Remember to brush and floss your teeth daily.
 Use a fluoride toothpaste with the ADA seal.
 Regular brushing really is the most important part of preventative dentistry!
 Also, eat a balanced diet—foods that are healthy and varied are good for you and your teeth.
 And if you play sports, remember that mouthguard!

 Remember, with proper care and preventative maintenance, you will have a healthy smile, for a lifetime!